apache/hudi/docs/writing_data.md

        .save(basePath);
 ```

-Please refer to [configurations](configurations.html) section, to view all datasource options.

-#### Syncing to Hive
+## Syncing to Hive

-Once new data is written to a Hudi dataset, via tools like above, we need the ability to sync with Hive and reflect the table schema such that queries can pick up new columns and partitions.
-To do this, Hudi provides a `HiveSyncTool`, which can be
+Both tools above support syncing of the dataset's latest schema to Hive metastore, such that queries can pick up new columns and partitions.
+In case, its preferable to run this from commandline or in an independent jvm, Hudi provides a `HiveSyncTool`, which can be invoked as below,
-invoked as below, once you have built the hoodie-hive module.
+once you have built the hoodie-hive module.

 ```
+cd hoodie-hive
+./run_sync_tool.sh
- [hoodie-hive]$ java -cp target/hoodie-hive-0.3.6-SNAPSHOT-jar-with-dependencies.jar:target/jars/* com.uber.hoodie.hive.HiveSyncTool --help
+ [hoodie-hive]$ ./run_sync_tool.sh --help
 Usage: <main class> [options]
   Options:
   * --base-path